The TPU story matters not only as hardware history, but as an example of how compute economics reshape ML architecture.

 - Why should an engineer know ML and AI? - Section context and the role of ML thinking for architects.

-- Google Global Network - Network foundation relevant for distributed TPU/GPU clusters.
+- Google Global Network - The networking foundation that matters for distributed TPU and GPU clusters.